 The monorail is owned by Prasarana Malaysia Berhad (Prasarana) and operated by its subsidiary RapidRail.

-The 8.6km long KL Monorail became operational in August 2003 and transports 3,416 passengers per hour per direction (pphpd).
-It operates at a headway of five minutes.
+The 8.6km long KL Monorail became operational in August 2003 and operates at a headway of five minutes.
 The number of passengers dropped from 46,000 passengers a day in 2019 to about 10,000 a day since the COVID-19 pandemic.

 KL Infrastructure Group (KL Infra), the original owner of the project, held a 40-year concession to operate the rail system.